FunkeCoder23/BattelleCTF/Goat/README.md

 | Can: `@`    | Potion: `p`             | Plant: `;`  | Dipping bird: `r`            |
 | Rug: `_`    | Wizard's Staff:  ` \| ` | Seed: `.`   | Perpetual motion device: `H` |

-Figure out how to feed and please the billy goat using the 16 items listed here.
+> Figure out how to feed and please the billy goat using the 16 items listed here.
 You only have one of each

-## Steps
+## First Thoughts

 So the clue hidden in here is `angr`, not quite a mispelling but a hint to a ["platform-agnostic binary analysis framework. "](https://github.com/angr/angr)

-### Ghidra
+## Ghidra

 Before learning angr, let's see if we can take a look at the binary to figure out how it works.